 When these elements are met, the Minister may refer the councillor to the Chief Municipal Inspector or a Municipal Monitor.
 The investigation findings must be reported to the Minister and councillor within 10 days (or another agreed period).
 The councillor has an opportunity to respond within five days.

-Following this, the Minister may recommend to the Governor in that the councillor be stood down for up six months or until finalisation (including a final determination, withdrawal or dismissal) of the relevant Councillor Conduct Panel, VCAT, or Supreme Court application, or the tabling of the Commission of Inquiry report.
+Following this, the Minister may recommend to the that the councillor be stood down for up six months or until finalisation (including a final determination, withdrawal or dismissal) of the relevant Councillor Conduct Panel, VCAT, or Supreme Court application, or the tabling of the Commission of Inquiry report.